stackotter/delta-client/Readme.md

 An open source rewrite of the *Minecraft: Java Edition* client, written in Swift for macOS.
 Currently Delta Client only supports connecting to 1.16.1 servers.

-## Disclaimer
+## Disclaimers

-This client is not useable yet.
+This client is not finished yet.
 If you're looking for a client to use to play Minecraft today, then this is not for you.
-However, the plan is that one day it does get to a useable state.

 **I am NOT responsible for anti-cheat bans, the client has not been thoroughly tested yet and is still deep in development.**